Santos accused of orchestrating credit card skimming operation

 The declaration from Gustavo Ribeiro Trelha, who said he met Santos when he rented a room in a Florida apartment from the now-congressman, states he was accused of a federal crime of credit card fraud in 2017 and pleaded guilty.
 Trelha, who is from Brazil, served seven months in prison and was then deported.

-His attorney, Mark Demetropoulos, sent the letter to the FBI, U.S. attorney’s office for the Eastern District of New York and Secret Service office in New York on Wednesday.
+His attorney, Mark Demetropoulos, sent the letter to the FBI, the U.S. attorney’s office for the Eastern District of New York, and the Secret Service office in New York on Wednesday.

 Trelha said Santos was known to him as Anthony Devolder, another name that others with ties to Santos have said they knew him by.

-He added that he learned from Santos how to clone ATM and credit cards after he started renting the room from him.
+He added that he learned from Santos how to clone ATMs and credit cards after he started renting the room from him.

 “Santos taught me how to skim card information and how to clone cards.
 He gave me all the material and taught me how to put skimming devices and cameras on ATM machines,” Trelha said.